-The UK economy has shrunk for the first time in seven years, according to data from the Office of National Statistics.
+The UK economy has shrunk for the first time in seven years, causing the pound to drop against the dollar and the euro.

 The UK economy shrank by 0.2% between April and June, its worst performance since the fourth quarter of 2012, the Office of National Statistics (ONS) said.

 ‘GDP contracted in the second quarter for the first time since 2012 after robust growth in the first quarter,' Head of GDP at the ONS, Rob Kent-Smith said.

 ‘Manufacturing output fell back after a strong start to the year, with production brought forward ahead of the UK’s original departure date from the EU.’